 - 1 teaspoon fresh lemon juice (optional but recommended)

 - 1/2 teaspoon each salt and fresh ground pepper

 - Blend the basil, pine nuts, cheese, and garlic together in a food processor or blender.
 Pour oil in slowly while still mixing (or a little at a time, then mix, then more oil, then mix again, etc).
 Scrape down the sides, then add lemon juice, salt, and pepper.
 Pulse until everything is blended together and relatively smooth.
 Taste and add more salt/pepper if desired.

-- Instead of pine nuts, I love using walnuts.
+- Nuts: Instead of pine nuts, I love using walnuts.
 You can also try pecans, pistachios, or almonds.
 For a nut-free pesto, try edamame, pumpkin seeds, hemp seeds, or sunflower seeds.